whiprandolph/bestseller/Part 1 - This Is Who We Really Are/01 - This is Who We Really Are.md

 Going to a pharmacy, I saw the same corruption there: drug after drug produced by pharmaceutical companies with a long track record of fraud, bribing government officials, manipulating research trials, misleading advertising, and more.

 The Ashaninka don't have corruption like this.
-What lessons could I possibly learn from them to make this nightmare end?
+What lessons could I possibly learn from them to help make this nightmare end?

 I drive past all the major banks every day -- the same banks that keep getting "caught" every few years laundering money for drug cartels and human trafficking organizations, or forging legal paperwork to defraud homeowners, cheating their own customers, or whatever the next scam-of-the-day is.